-There are several types of preferred claims:
+There are several types of preferred claims.

-Preferred claims that rank higher than the secured claims
+Preferred claims that rank higher than secured claims

-Preferred claims that rank higher than secured claims will need to be paid from the entire bank-ruptcy estate, including but not limited to the assets of the debtor that have been encumbered by in rem security rights being held by the secured claims, ahead from the unsecured claims, for example:
+Preferred claims that rank higher than secured claims will need to be paid from the entire bank-ruptcy estate, including but not limited to the assets of the debtor that have been encumbered by in rem security rights being held by the secured claims, ahead of the unsecured claims, for example:

-- outstanding wages (excluding severance payments and other rights) of the employees of the bankrupt debtor; - specific expenses stipulated by the Tax Law: - (a) legal expenses arising solely from a court order to auction movable and or immovable goods; - (b) expenses incurred for securing the goods; - (c) legal expenses, arising solely from the auction and settlement of inheritance;
+- outstanding wages (excluding severance payments and other rights) of the employees of the bankrupt debtor; - specific expenses stipulated by the Tax Law, which include: - (a) legal expenses arising solely from a court order to auction movable and or immovable goods; - (b) expenses incurred for securing the goods; - (c) legal expenses, arising solely from the auction and settlement of inheritance; and - (d) tax claims, court charges that specifically result from the disposal of a movable or immovable asset, and the legal charges exclusively caused by the sale and saving of the estate.